- WHAT WE DO

 Over the last few decades, the importance of employee training has become exceedingly obvious.
 The factors influencing this movement are diverse and far-reaching: starting with the change in workforce predominance from Generation X to Millennials, to the changes in how people now learn, aided by the age of technology, to everything in between.

 Many companies are exploring online learning as a way to help employees and businesses grow.
-While this is an incredible leap in developing a learning culture at work, some employees fail to make full use of this eLearning-empowered phenomenon.
+While this is an incredible leap in developing a learning culture at work, some employees fail to use this eLearning-empowered phenomenon fully.
 Namely, the process of training implementation ends with course delivery.
-To conduct an effective evaluation of the course and see whether learning objectives have been reached, it is necessary to measure employee key performance indicators (KPIs).
+However, to conduct an accurate evaluation of the course, it is necessary to measure employee key performance indicators (KPIs) and track training results.

 Key performance indicators are generally used for business success or employee success assessment.
 They are based on the course assessment criteria.
 KPIs can use data gathered at the beginning, during, and after the training is completed.
 They’re typically represented through numbers.

 In general, you track KPIs through the use of a learning management system (LMS).
 This process of tracking involves collecting data and generating reports based on the data.
 These reports often take the shape of graphs in which various types of course performance metrics are laid out.

 KPIs for employee eLearning courses differ from business KPIs you would use to evaluate the effectiveness of business goals.
 Still, these two types should be intertwined and depend on each other.
 Here are some valuable employee training KPIs.

 It's essential to track how many people finish the course.
 Knowing this will help identify whether learners are actively engaging with the content.
 A high fulfillment percentage usually denotes that people find the course beneficial.
 Conversely, a low completion rate might sound the alarm that users are not impressed with the course and changes need to be made to motivate learners to stick with it.